International PhD Academy 1+3 programme

 International PhD Academy at the University of Leeds

 Evaluation Of The Therapeutic Potential Of In Vitro-Derived Oocytes For Fertility Preservation.
-Helen Picton, John Huntriss
+Supervisors: Helen Picton, John Huntriss

 Bioengineering and evaluation of synthetic ovaries for fertility preservation.
-Helen Picton, John Huntriss, Virginia Pensebene
+Helen Picton, Supervisors: John Huntriss, Virginia Pensebene

 The programme is led by Dr Karen Porter and supported by a course administrator and management team.
 They will be there to assist with your development from day one and to answer any questions you may have as you proceed through your time in the academy.
 Our open door policy and emphasis on the importance of shared knowledge ensures easy access to any assistance you require.